The Three Faces of $U(3)$: Abstract

 \section{Abstract}

-$SU(3)\times U(1)$ as a gauge symmetry is known to be phenomenologically problematic unless the $U(1)$ factor lives in a ``dark'' or ``hidden'' sector.
-By contrast, $U(3)$ is a semi-direct product group that is characterized by non-trivial homomorphisms mapping $U(1)$ into the automorphism group of $SU(3)$.
-Since the semi-direct product includes mutual coupling among all gauge field mass-energy, $U(3)$ at least has a chance of being phenomenologically sensible as a gauge symmetry outside of any dark or hidden sector.
-For $U(3)$, there are three different non-trivial homomorphisms that induce three separate defining representations.
+$U(n)$ is a semi-direct product group that is characterized by non-trivial homomorphisms mapping $U(1)$ into the automorphism group of $SU(n)$.
+For $U(3)$, there are three non-trivial homomorphisms that induce three separate defining representations.
 In a toy model of $U(3)$ Yang-Mills (endowed with a suitable inner product) coupled to massive fermions, this renders three distinct covariant derivatives acting on a single matter field.
-By employing a $\mathrm{mod}\,3$ permutation of the vector space carrying the defining representation induced by a ``large'' gauge transformation, the three covariant derivatives and one matter field can alternatively be expressed as a single covariant derivative acting on three distinct species of matter fields possessing the same $U(3)$ quantum numbers but different renormalized masses.
-One can interpret this as three generations of matter fields.
+By employing a $\mathrm{mod}\,3$ permutation of the vector space carrying the defining representation induced by a ``large'' gauge transformation, the three covariant derivatives and one matter field can alternatively be expressed as a single covariant derivative acting on three distinct species of matter fields possessing the same $U(3)$ quantum numbers.
+One can interpret this as three species of matter fields in the defining representation.